QualiTorque/qualitorque.github.io/docs/getting-started/Connect a Kubernetes Cluster.md

 - Kuberentes cluster - can be any cluster, including on your on-premise network.
 - Command-line with [kubectl installed](https://kubernetes.io/docs/tasks/tools/#kubectl) connected to your cluster.
-  To connect to the cluster use :
+  To connect to the cluster use:

   ```jsx title=
   kubectl config use-context <your-cluster>